 .
 They are located in the , along with other small organs, blood vessels, and a small tube called the vas deferens.

 Testicular ultrasound; Testicular sonogram

 You lie on your back with your legs spread.
-The health care provider drapes a cloth or applies wide strips of adhesive tape across your thighs under the scrotum.
-The scrotal sac will be slightly raised, with the testicles lying side by side.
+The health care provider drapes a cloth across your thighs under the scrotum or applies wide strips of adhesive tape to the area.
+The scrotal sac will be slightly raised with the testicles lying side by side.

 A clear gel is applied to the scrotal sac to help transmit the sound waves.
-A handheld probe (the ultrasound transducer) is then moved over the scrotum.
-The ultrasound machine sends out high-frequency sound waves, which reflect off areas in the scrotum to create a picture.
+A handheld probe (the ultrasound transducer) is then moved over the scrotum by the technologist.
+The ultrasound machine sends out high-frequency sound waves.
+These waves reflect off areas in the scrotum to create a picture.

 No special preparation is needed for this test.

 There is little discomfort.
 The conducting gel may feel slightly cold and wet.

 Why the Test is Performed